TINF23B6/Vereinskalender/README.md

 This repository contains the source code for Vereinskalender.

-## Building and Starting the Project via Docker Compose
+## Starting the Project via Docker Compose

-To build and start the project, you'll need to have Docker installed on your machine.
+To start the project, you'll need to have Docker installed on your machine.
 Here's how:

 ### Prerequisites